OpenEvalProject/evals/manuscripts/elife-57822/v2/manuscript.md

 **Figure 6.:** (A) Schematic of the system.
 (B) Schematic of system under boundary conditions at time t = 0.
 (C) Kinetics of recovery.

-The 1D diffusion equation, ∂ρ∂t-D∂2ρ∂x2ρ=0, can then be resolved numerically.
+The 1D diffusion equation, $\frac{\partialρ}{\partialt}-D\frac{\partial^{2}ρ}{\partialx^{2}}ρ=0$, can then be resolved numerically.
 A plot of the position of the mid recovery x1/2 is a good representation of the kinetics (Figure 6C).

 x1/2 reaches the end of the tube at t1/2 ~ 0.38 ltube²/D. The typical diffusion coefficient of a lipid in free membrane is ~5 µm²/s for which t1/2 is slightly more than 1 min.
 Even if the diffusion coefficient of the lipid is reduced five times (unlikely), 6 min would be sufficient to be close to the recovery plateau.
 Hence, the choice of 6 min is a good compromise between an optimum recovery and a minimal experimental risk (drift of the pipettes, rupture of the GUV, etc.).

 FRAP-based quantification of protein diffusion in the GUV membrane:

 Experiments were carried out using the protocol we previously described (Pincet et al., 2016).
 In brief, a GUV is micromanipulated and positioned slightly above the coverslip so that lower pole is positioned in the focal plane of the confocal microscope.
 A disk-shaped region of interest (ROI) with a known diameter d is chosen at the pole of the GUV.
 A couple of ‘prebleach’ images are acquired with the laser power adjusted at the minimum value providing an above-noise fluorescence signal from the ROI with minimal intrinsic bleaching.
 The EGFP signal from the GUV is dim, attesting the low protein concentration.
 This forced us to use high laser power, 20% of the maximum value and maximum gain.
 One image with 100% power was sufficient to completely bleach the fluorescence from the ROI.
 Then, recovery was recorded, typically at two images per second, at 20% of the laser power.
 The recovery phase was monitored over ~15–20 s.
 The raw data are very noisy (blue data points in Figure 2—figure supplement 1) but still display significant intrinsic bleaching, showing the difficulty to adjust the laser power and obtain quantifiable measurements.
 To resolve this issue, we performed the rolling average over three successive images (orange data points in Figure 2—figure supplement 1).
 The data were normalized to one before bleach and 0 right after bleach.
-The resulting curve was fitted using the standard recovery behavior for diffusive species:It=I∞ e-2τt+J02τt+J12τt
+The resulting curve was fitted using the standard recovery behavior for diffusive species:

+$$
+It=I_{∞}e^{-\frac{2\tau}{t}}+J_{0}\frac{2\tau}{t}+J_{1}\frac{2\tau}{t}
+$$

 Where J0 and J1 are the modified Bessel functions of order 0 and 1, I∞ is the fluorescence at t=∞ and τ is the characteristic diffusion time.
 The details of the calculation leading to Equation (1) are provided by Soumpasis, 1983.
 Note that I∞ is expected to be slightly below one when there is no intrinsic bleaching because a few percent of the total GUV area are bleached.
 Because of the spontaneous bleaching, the fit was performed over the first ~5 s of the recovery phase.
 The diffusion coefficient is equal to d²/(16τ).

-## Immunofluorescence microscopy
+### Immunofluorescence microscopy

 Cells grown on coverslips were fixed with cold methanol for 8 min at −20°C or 4% formaldehyde (Ted Pella, Inc) for 15 min at room temperature.
 Cells fixed with formaldehyde were permeabilised with 0.1% Triton in PBS and then incubated with blocking reagent (Roche) or 2–5% BSA for 30 min at room temperature.
 Primary antibodies were diluted in blocking reagent or 2% BSA and incubated overnight at 4°C or at 37°C for 1 hr.
 Secondary antibodies conjugated with Alexa Fluor 594, 488, or 647 were diluted in blocking reagent and incubated for 1 hr at room temperature.

 Confocal images were taken with a TCS SP5 (63×, 1.4–0.6 NA, oil, HCX PL APO), TCS SP8 (63×, 1.4 NA, oil, HC PL APO CS2), all from Leica Microsystems, using Leica acquisition software.
 Lasers and spectral detection bands were chosen for the optimal imaging of Alexa Fluor 488, 594, and 647 signals.
 Two-channel colocalization analysis was performed using ImageJ (National Institutes of Health).

-## STED
+### STED

 STED images were taken on a TCS SP8 STED 3 × microscope (Leica Microsystems) on a DMI8 stand using a 100 × 1.4 NA oil HCS2 PL APO objective and a pulsed supercontinuum light source (white light laser).
 Images were acquired and deconvolved exactly as described before (Raote et al., 2017; Raote et al., 2018).
 In all images acquired and presented here, a goat-anti mouse secondary antibody, coupled to Abberior 635 was used to visualise anti-HA antibody localisation, while secondary antibody coupled to Alexa 594 was used to visualise the antibody targeted against the lumenal epitope of TANGO1.
 Axial resolution were found to be ∼60 nm for the Abberior 635 channel and 50 nm for the Alexa Fluor 594 channel as described before (Raote et al., 2017).